Ananya-Trivedi/HackViolet/README.md

 ## What it is
 With United To Act(UTA), users can
--Find events, workshops, marches, protests and fundraisers to be involved in the local community!
+- Find events, workshops, marches, protests and fundraisers to be involved in the local community!
--Type in your city in the search bar, or use the geolocation feature to find the closest events near you!
+- Type in your city in the search bar, or use the geolocation feature to find the closest events near you!
--Add markers onto the Google Map if you're attending a movement for an impactful cause, or an informative session. -Let others join you too!
+- Add markers onto the Google Map if you're attending a movement for an impactful cause, or an informative session. -Let others join you too!
--View markers to navigate to locations you're willing to head to with the purpose of supporting an important cause, a charity event, a sporting event or even a reading club!
+- View markers to navigate to locations you're willing to head to with the purpose of supporting an important cause, a charity event, a sporting event or even a reading club!

 ## About the technologies
 What are React Hooks?